SAP/cloud-security-client-go/README.md

 The client library works as a middleware and has to be instantiated with `NewAuthMiddelware`.
 The Middleware exposes a `Handler` which implements the standard `http/Handler` interface.
 Thus it can be used easily e.g. in an `gorilla/mux` router or a plain `http/Server` implementation.

 Upon successful validation of the OIDC Token the token is available in the context of the current request.
-The property can be specified with the `UserContext` option and has to be cased to `(*core.OIDCClaims)` for the property accessors to be available.
+The property name can be specified with the `UserContext` option and has to be casted to `(*core.OIDCClaims)` for the property accessors to be available.

 ### Sample Code